September 2008

 A magical end to a beautiful day of riding.

 Feeling good, we headed back to camp.
-A quick freshen up and we headed acrss the road from the bush camp to the Ooodla Wirra Hotel – 120 years old and still going.
+A quick freshen up and we headed across the road from the bush camp to the Ooodla Wirra Hotel – 120 years old and still going.
 A brilliant old bush pub where we enjoyed a couple of drinks.

 Jack, Laura & Harry ham it up!

-We’ve just finished the chocolate around the camp fire and everyone is heading to bed.
+We’ve just finished the chocolate around the campfire and everyone is heading to bed.

 Thanks for the comments and keep them coming please – we love them!